Jalen Harris: Vanoli Cremona (2021–2022)

 Harris signed with Vanoli Cremona of the Lega Basket Serie A on August 14, 2021.

 Scarborough Shooting Stars (2022)

 On May 24, 2022, Harris signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).
-In his first game with Scarborough, Harris recorded 18 points, 4 rebounds and 4 assists, shooting 40 percent from the field (6-out-of-15), in a 80–70 loss against the Montreal Alliance.
+In his first game with Scarborough, Harris recorded 18 points, 4 rebounds and 4 assists, shooting 40 percent from the field (6-of-15), in an 80–70 loss against the Montreal Alliance.

-Westchester Knicks (2022–present)
+Westchester Knicks (2022–2023)

-On September 25, 2022, Harris secured a contract with the New York Knicks of the National Basketball Association (NBA), officially ending his season-long ban in the process, but was waived at the end of training camp.
-On October 24, 2022, Harris joined the Westchester Knicks training camp roster.
+On September 25, 2022, Harris secured a contract with the New York Knicks of the NBA, officially ending his season-long ban in the process, but was waived at the end of training camp.
+On October 24, 2022, Harris joined the Knicks' G League affiliate Westchester Knicks' training camp roster.

+Return to Scarborough (2023)

+On April 17, 2023, Harris re-signed with the Scarborough Shooting Stars.
+However, he was waived on July 19.

+Windy City Bulls (2023–2024)

+On November 2, 2023, Harris joined the Windy City Bulls where he averaged 12.3 points, 3.1 rebounds and 2.5 assists en 23.7 minutes per game.

+Leones de Ponce (2024)

+On April 3, 2024, Harris signed with the Leones de Ponce of the Baloncesto Superior Nacional.

+Saskatchewan Rattlers (2024)

+On May 9, 2024, Harris signed with the Saskatchewan Rattlers of the Canadian Elite Basketball League.

+China (2024–present)

+Harris joined the Jiangxi Ganchi of the National Basketball League for 2024 season, he averaged 27.5 points, 4.9 rebounds, 2.5 assists per game.

+On December 2, 2024, Harris signed with the Nanjing Monkey Kings of the Chinese Basketball Association.